 SAM develops and supports “collaborative action networks” of educators and education non-profits, and business leaders working together to achieve these academic goals.
 By bringing together the resources and expertise of a diverse pool of community-based resources we utilize the Collective Impact model.

 SAM develops an active advocacy agenda supporting our county’s schools at every opportunity, and encouraging state and national policy in support of academic achievement in Spartanburg County.
 What we learn is often impactful beyond geographic county lines, engaging us in advocacy issues throughout South Carolina.

 SAM publishes progress updates on academic performance, and on Partners’ efforts to reach our county-wide goals.
-Our starting point was documented in SAM Preface, published in May 2014, folled by SAM Chapter 1 and, SAM Chapter 2.
-Chapter 3 is in progress.
+Our starting point was documented in SAM Preface, published in May 2014, followed by SAM Chapter 1, SAM Chapter 2, and our latest report, SAM Chapter 3.